KTH-RPL/DriveCmd_LLM/README.md

 ## llama & codellama

-Here we introduced how to setup.
-[Pretrained model from Meta](https://ai.meta.com/llama/) and code from [codellama](https://github.com/facebookresearch/codellama/tree/main). check the [assets/slurm](assets/slurm) for more detail on all our experiments includes different models and all ablation study running.

-Here we show how to downloaded their model:
+Here we introduced how to setup and the way to downloaded their model:

-1. Send request to their form and you will receive an email with some details.
+1. Send request to their form [Apply here in Meta official page](https://ai.meta.com/llama/) and you will receive an email with some details.

 2. Dependencies: `sudo apt install wget ucommon-utils`